As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 Many of the feature are not truly unique to the HubSpot CRM and are available in other packages, both CRM and non-CRM.

 However, the nice part of using the HubSpot CRM is the features are captured in one package without the need to integrate and buy multiple, off the shelf, point solutions.

 “Meetings” (shared calendar direct booking) are just there, so are Live Chat (web chat) and Prospects (tracking which companies visit your website).

-I’ve found that the more I use it the more I find little features that save time every day and just make it easier to run the sales process.
+I’ve found that the more I use it the more I find little HubSpot CRM hacks and features that save time every day and just make it easier to run the sales process.